josh-wong/music-collection/README.md

-# cd-collection
+# CD collection

- My collection of CDs
+This repository contains a list of my CD collection.